JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 * **MENU 1: Soup + Homemade meatloaf and with potato salad** 175 CZK
 * **MENU 2: Soup + Chicken noodles with red curry and coconut milk, baked jasmine rice** 185 CZK
 *
-* **JÍDLO TÝDNE: Pulled pork meat in BBQ sauce, roasted potatoes and coleslaw** 155 Kč
+* **DISH OF THE WEEK: Pulled pork meat in BBQ sauce, roasted potatoes and coleslaw** 155 Kč

 ## SMALL SOUP FOR THE MAIN COURSE – 250ml